jarontai/dash/README.md

 Dash is an interpreter fully build with [Dart](https://dart.dev).
 Dash is also a small dynamic language which is a subset of the [Dart](https://dart.dev) language.

-Dash is a dartify version of [Writing An Interpreter In Go](https://interpreterbook.com/), which is a great book of interpreter implementation.
+Dash is a dartify version of [Bob Nystrom](https://github.com/munificent)'s [Crafting Interpreters](http://craftinginterpreters.com/), which is a great book of interpreter/language implementation.

 ## Language